drshahizan/software-engineering/project/project/sec02/alpha/readme.md

 ## 7. Results and Achievements:
 The Kolej Tun Dr. Ismail (KTDI) College room rental system project has yielded significant outcomes and achievements.
 The software solution successfully streamlined the room rental process, improving efficiency and user satisfaction.
-Here are some key results:

 - Increased Efficiency: The automated system significantly reduced the time and effort required for room allocation, payment processing, and administrative tasks.
 This led to improved productivity for college administrators and a smoother experience for students.